crisisfighters/crisisfighters.org/content/what-else/why-societies-fail.md

 <td>

 #### False analogy
-* Confusing scientists warning of the climate crisis with medieval doomsayers and artists with fin-de-siecle desperation
+* Many confuse empirical scientists' warnings of the climate crisis with medieval doomsayers or artists with fin-de-siecle desperation
-* Europeans kept clearing forests in colonies even if the soil was quickly blown away because clearing forests in Europe's heavy clay oils doesn't have the same effect but instead results in good farm land.
-  * The French preparation for WW2 based on WW1, wrongfully assuming another trench warfare
+* On European soils, clearing forests results in sustainable farm land.
+During colonialism, the practice was exported, resulting in rapid errosion because soils are much less heavy in clay.

 </td>
 <td>🏗</td>